atoserik/flask-kube-example/README.md

 - [http-ingress](https://github.com/atoserik/flask-kube-example/tree/http-ingress): the flask expose a simple http service, and this is exposed with an ingress
 - [https-ingress](https://github.com/atoserik/flask-kube-example/tree/https-ingress): the flask expose a http over tls service, and this is exposed with an ingress
 - [http-ingress-tls](https://github.com/atoserik/flask-kube-example/tree/http-ingress-tls): the flask expose a simple http service, and this is exposed with an ingress that accept ciphred over tls connection
+- [https-ingress-tls](https://github.com/atoserik/flask-kube-example/tree/https-ingress-tls): the flask expose a https service, and this is exposed with an ingress that accept ciphred over tls connection

 For each branch a different README will give more detail about the implemented solution.